shovanpaul48/Movie-Recommendation-system/README.md

 Here I use streamlit to make a website

 🚀To run use Command

     streamlit run app.py

-#I host this projet on Render here is the link, try it
+#Hosted this project on Render try it
 https://movie-recommendation-system-ihui.onrender.com/

-    streamlit run app.py